r18n/r18n/README.md

     %option{value: cc}=t.country[cc]
 ```

-This gives you a DRY way to write yur views.
+This gives you a DRY way to write your views.

 If you use `r18n-rails` plugin, you will have full compatibility with Rails I18n
 syntax.